ldb1987/blueteamtools/README.md

-For storing blue team tools & scripts
+For storing blue team tools & scripts.
+These scripts are not good please don't use them.